shettyshrikanth/stories-for-my-little-angels/README.md

 One day a wolf came to attack them.
 He huffed and puffed and blew the house of straw.
 He then huffed and puffed and blew the house the sticks.
 He huffed and puffed and huffed and puffed at the house of bricks but eventually was out of breath and left.

-Moral of the story
+**_Moral of the story
 Always work hard and it will pay off.
-Don’t try to take shortcuts to make things work.
+Don’t try to take shortcuts to make things work_**

-5) The Fox and the Stork
+## The Fox and the Stork

 Once there was a Fox and a stork.
 The Fox was selfish but he decided to invite the stork for dinner.
 The Stork was extremely happy to be invited and she reached his house on time.